VGraupera/1on1-questions/README.md

 * What are your thoughts on my changes?
 * What aspect of your job you would like more help or coaching?
 * What aspects of your work would you like more or less direction from me?
-* What can I be accountable to you for the next time we talk?
 * What can I be doing better to help you in your job?
-* What can I be doing better?
 * What can I do as a manager to make your work easier?
 * What can I do better or differently as your manager to support you?
 * What can I do for you that I'm not?